fatihkc/hugo-personal-website/site/content/posts/eks-cost-optimization-1.md

 ## Part Two

 Kubernetes cost optimization can be used for every platform, including cloud and bare-metal infrastructures.
-In the next chapter(), we will discuss the cost optimization of AWS components.
+In the [next chapter](https://fatihkoc.net/posts/eks-cost-optimization-2/), we will discuss the cost optimization of AWS components.
 We will focus on leveraging AWS services, understanding pricing models, and implementing AWS-specific features for cost-effective EKS management.

 This blog is originally published on [Medium](https://medium.com/vngrs/elastic-kubernetes-service-cost-optimization-a-comprehensive-guide-part-one-ef51b3c64ed5).